Astraspire/fourthSpaceScripts_prototypes/README.md

 ### Soundwave system
 The new soundwave point system rewards players for participating in music sessions.
-The `SoundwaveManager.ts` component tracks points over time while a machine is playing and stores the balance in persistent player data. `SoundwaveStoreUI.ts` presents a scrollable shop where players can spend their points to unlock additional beat packs.
+The `SoundwaveManager.ts` component tracks points over time while a machine is playing and stores the balance in persistent player data. `SoundwaveStoreUI.ts` presents a scrollable shop where players can spend their points to unlock additional beat packs. `SoundwaveStoreTrigger.ts` can be placed on a trigger volume to pop open the store when a player approaches, hiding it again when they leave.
+A low-cost `MBC25-TEST` pack is included for exercising the credit flow.
 UI toasts inform listeners and performers the first time they begin accumulating points.

 ## MBC25 scripts